 - Because of the problems involved with scheduling individual classes, middle and high school students may discontinue participation only at the conclusion of the school year.

 Hardships and Late Applications

 Hardships and late applications may be given special consideration.
 Exceptions may include, but are not limited to, a change in a child’s parents’ marital status, a change in the family’s residence, a guardianship proceeding, adoption, or participation in a substance abuse or mental health treatment program.

-When a within-district open enrollment request is denied, parents may appeal the decision by calling 515-242-7707.
+When a within-district open enrollment request is denied, parents may appeal the decision by calling 515-242-7353.
 Appeals must be made within two weeks of the date of denial.
-The Region Administration will review each case to determine whether a hardship exists.
+Administration will review each case to determine whether a hardship exists.